 The Closing Triggers must occur no later than the second anniversary of the date of the closing of the Private Placement (the "Outside Date"), being October 10, 2021.
 Should the Closing Triggers not occur by the Outside Date, the Share Purchase Agreement will be terminated.

-On June 10, 2021, the Company announced that it had entered into an agreement with Gran Colombia to extend the outside date by which the acquisition from Gran Colombia of all the outstanding shares of Medoro Resources International Ltd. must now occur on or before October 9, 2023.
+On June 10, 2021, the Company announced that it had entered into an agreement with GCM to extend the outside date of the acquisition from October 9, 2021, to October 9, 2023.